 RHS Hardiness Rating H6

-Tilia maximowicziana was introduced to Kew from the Arnold Arboretum, Massachusetts, in 1890 (Bean 1914).
-It has grown well all across Britain, where most specimens show a beautifully grey-felted underleaf which seems to represent the downy end of the spectrum of states described from the wild; the almost hairless var. yesoana was introduced by Sir Henry Elwes to Colesbourne Park in Gloucestershire in 1905 (Elwes & Henry 1906–1913), but this tree has long gone [ARE ANY OTHERS KNOWN?].
-Contemporary specimens [OF THE TYPE?] include a parkland tree at Hergest Croft, Herefordshire, 19 m × 72 cm dbh in 2013, a planting from the 1950s arboretum at Bute Park in Cardiff which was 22 m × 67 cm dbh in 2013, and one of 23 m × 56 cm dbh in the National Botanic Gardens of Ireland at Glasnevin, Dublin, in 2012 (Tree Register 2018).
-A crowded but otherwise happy woodland tree 13 m tall was growing as far north as the Tannadyce estate in Angus in 2018 (Tree Register 2018).
+Tilia maximowicziana was first introduced to Kew from the Arnold Arboretum, Massachusetts, in 1890 (Bean 1981); there have been various subsequent introductions.
+It has grown well across the British Isles, where most specimens show a beautifully grey-felted underleaf; this represents the downy extreme of widely varying hairiness amongst wild plants (Pigott 2012).
+Contemporary specimens include a parkland tree at Hergest Croft, Herefordshire, 19 m, dbh 72 cm in 2013; a planting from the 1950s arboretum at Bute Park, Cardiff, which was 22 m, dbh 67 cm in 2013; and one of 23 m, dbh 56 cm in Glasnevin National Botanic Gardens, Dublin, in 2012 (Tree Register 2018).
+A crowded but otherwise happy woodland tree 13 m tall was growing as far north as the Tannadyce Estate, Angus in 2018 (Tree Register 2018).